 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1/4 cup brown sugar, packed, light or dark
+1/4 cup brown sugar, light or dark, packed

-- 1 cup fruit cocktail or assorted chopped canned fruit, well drained
+1 1/2 cups fruit cocktail, or assorted chopped canned fruit, well-drained

-Put the butter in a 9-inch square baking pan and place it in the oven until the butter has melted.
+Put the butter in a 9-inch-square baking pan and place it in the oven until the butter has melted.
 Sprinkle the brown sugar over the butter.
-Spoon the fruit mixture over the brown sugar.
-Set aside.
+Spoon the fruit mixture over the brown sugar; set the pan aside.

 In a bowl combine the cake flour, baking powder, and salt.
-Set aside.
+Whisk or stir the dry mixture until thoroughly blended; set aside.

 In a large mixing bowl with an electric mixer, beat the egg whites until stiff peaks form.
-Add the egg yolks to the beaten whites and beat until well blended.
+Add the egg yolks to the beaten whites and continue to beat until well blended.

 Gradually beat the granulated sugar into the egg mixture.

-Fold dry ingredients into the egg and sugar mixture and then stir in the cold water and vanilla until well blended.
+Fold the dry ingredients into the egg and sugar mixture and then stir in the cold water and vanilla until the batter is well blended.

 Pour the batter over the fruit.

-Bake in the preheated oven for 45 to 55 minutes, or until there is no jiggle in the center.
+Bake the cake in the preheated oven for 45 to 55 minutes, or until there is no jiggle in the center.